-Women are the absolute protagonists of his operas, essential elements, ‘motor’ and soul of many of his works.
+Women are the absolute protagonists of his operas, the essential element, the ‘motor’ and soul of many of his works.
 He loves them all deeply.
-Puccini considers his women as eternal symbols of those absolute values, which are the foundation of any society at any time.
+Puccini considers his women as an eternal symbol of those absolute values, which are the foundation of any society at any time.

-Here a short synopsis of the four Operas that will be held at the 62nd Puccini Festival from 15 July to 13 August 2016.
+Here a short synopsis of the main Operas that usually are performed at the Festival.

 Poster of Tosca by Adolf Hohenstein, 1899

 Poster of La Bohème by Adolf Hohenstein, 1895

 This opera was unfinished and was completed by Franco Alfano after Puccini’s death.

 The opera is settled in a legendary time in Beijing, where the daughter of the Emperor, Turandot is a woman with a heart of stone, scared of men and of love.
 Only the Prince that will guess the three riddles will become her husband and many princes died trying to do it.
 Calaf is the young prince of Tartary that fall in love with the Princess Turandot, and he is willing to face the death to marry her.
 Liù, the slave girl of Calaf father, is secretly in love with the Prince and will sacrifice her life to save Calaf from death.